 - Loss of consciousness

 If the symptoms are not taken seriously, death is possible.
-Immediate action is necessary in order to combat hypothermia.
+Immediate action is necessary to combat hypothermia.

 - Move the person to a warm, dry area